Bennink History, Family Crest & Coats of Arms

 One of the first records of the family was William Bennings ( fl.
 1180), an English judge, "was, according to Giraldus Cambrensis, sent to Ireland by Henry II in 1176 as one of four envoys, of whom two were to remain with the viceroy, Richard FitzGilbert, earl of Striguil, and two were to return, bringing with them Reimund Fitzgerald, whose military exploits had aroused the king's jealousy. "

 William Benyng or De Binn (fl.
 1250), was an early Scottish "biographer, [who] may be presumed to have been a native of Binning in Linlithgowshire.
 He was proir of the Cistercian abbey of Newbattle until 1243, when he was elected abbot of Cupar.
 He resigned this office on 29 Sept.
 1258, probably on account of old age.
 The date of his death is unknown. "

-Important Dates for the Bennink family
+Early History of the Bennink family

 This web page shows only a small excerpt of our Bennink research.
 Another 147 words (10 lines of text) covering the years 1243, 1411, 1627, 1653, 1666 and 1258 are included under the topic Early Bennink History in all our PDF Extended History products and printed products wherever possible.